 As turbine engines have become more and more reliable the definition of what constitutes extended operations has changed.
+Even the name has changed: ETOPS started out at "Extended Twin Operations" and than became "Extended Operations.
+ETOPS is now EDTO, "Extended Divertion Time Operations."
 What remains constant is confusion among many pilots as to what it means, who it impacts, and how to "comply."

 [14 CFR 135, §135.364 Maximum flying time outside the United States.]
 After August 13, 2008, no certificate holder may operate an airplane, other than an all-cargo airplane with more than two engines, on a planned route that exceeds 180 minutes flying time (at the one-engine-inoperative cruise speed under standard conditions in still air) from an Adequate Airport outside the continental United States unless the operation is approved by the FAA in accordance with Appendix G of this part, Extended Operations (ETOPS).

 If you are flying under 14 CFR 135 and your planned range exceeds 14 CFR § 135.364 criteria, you and your airplane have to meet 14 CFR 135 Appendix G requirements.
 This is an expensive and time consuming process.